SchoIar/HackerRank/README.md

 Inside each folder, you'll find a single C++ source file named based on the function of the file, dubbed `fileName.cpp` that contains the solution to the problem for that specific day.

 ### HackerRank problems:
 Each problem is solved using Python and are sorted via category, and named according to their function.
+Please note that the solutions are not standalone, and should be used with their associated HackerRank problem.
 ## Usage

 ### C++ problems: